bloodyowl/website/contents/blog/2021-02-13-a-guide-for-simple-presentations.md

 ## 3. Don't put too much in a slide

-A common error, especially on presentations giving details about a specific topic, is too overcrowd your slides.
+A common error, especially on presentations giving details about a specific topic, is to overcrowd your slides.

 You're making a presentation or a PDF to make information simpler to grasp than with boring old text : **continous, long lines of prose don't work in that context**.